 The City accepts applications for boards and commissions year-round, not just when there is a vacancy.
 If you feel you have something to contribute, please fill out an application and send it to City Clerk Susan Duncan (see below).
 You can find the application here.

+For more information on serving on a City board or commission, see the Advisory Bodies Handbook here.
 All these meetings are open to the public.
 Click in to the individual pages to find the time and date for each group if you would like to attend.

 Contact the City Clerk Susan Duncan

 Fax: (360) 384-1163